Moringa oleifera: Leaves

-Average yields of 6 tons/ha/year in fresh matter can be achieved.
-The harvest differs strongly between the rainy and dry seasons, with 1120 kilogram/ha per harvest and 690 kg/ha per harvest, respectively.
+Average yields of 6 tons/ha/year (2 tons per acre) in fresh matter can be achieved.
+The harvest differs strongly between the rainy and dry seasons, with 1120 kilogram/ha (1000 lb per acre) per harvest and 690 kg/ha (620 lb per acre) per harvest, respectively.
 The leaves and stems can be harvested from the young plants 60 days after seeding and then another seven times in the year.
-At every harvest, the plants are cut back to within 60 cm of the ground.
+At every harvest, the plants are cut back to within 60 cm (2') of the ground.
 In some production systems, the leaves are harvested every 2 weeks.

 The cultivation of M. oleifera can also be done intensively with irrigation and fertilization with suitable varieties.
-Trials in Nicaragua with 1 million plants per hectare and 9 cuttings/year over 4 years gave an average fresh matter production of 580 metric tons/ha/year, equivalent to about 174 metric tons of fresh leaves.
+Trials in Nicaragua with 1 million plants per hectare and 9 cuttings/year over 4 years gave an average fresh matter production of 580 metric tons/ha/year (230 long tons per acre), equivalent to about 174 metric tons of fresh leaves.

 Oil

-One estimate for yield of oil from kernels is 250 L/ha.
+One estimate for yield of oil from kernels is 250 L/ha (22 imperial gallons per acre).
 The oil can be used as a food supplement, as a base for cosmetics, and for hair and the skin.
 Seeds of Moringa can also be used in production of biofuel.

 Toxicity

-Toxicity data in humans is limited, although lab studies indicate that certain compounds in the bark and roots or their extracts may cause adverse effects when consumed in excess.
-Supplementation with M. oleifera leaf extract is potentially toxic at levels exceeding 3,000 milligram/kg of body weight but safe at levels below 1,000 mg/kg.
-M. oleifera may interfere with prescription drugs affecting cytochrome P450 (including CYP3A4) and may inhibit the anti-hyperglycemic effect of sitagliptin.
+Toxicity data in humans are limited, although laboratory studies indicate that certain compounds in the bark and roots or their extracts may cause adverse effects when consumed in excess.
+Supplementation with M. oleifera leaf extract is potentially toxic at levels exceeding 3,000 mg/kg of body weight, but safe at levels below 1,000 mg/kg.
+A study on albino mice found that high levels (>5,000mg/kg) of consumption could impair renal function.

+M. oleifera may interfere with prescription drugs affecting cytochrome P450 (including CYP3A4) and may inhibit the antihyperglycemic effect of sitagliptin.